G3-2450/UVSim/docs/srs.md

 ### FR-16 – Store Instruction
 **Description**: On op code (21), store the value from the accumulator to the designated memory location.

+### FR-17 - File Conversion
+**Description**: The system must be able to convert 4-digit files into 6-digit, allowing for 'old' file types to be used.